programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 This will print out a line that says **Joining, by = "word"** as each file is processed as a result of the `inner_join` function.
-As the loop may take a minute or more to run, this is a helpful way of being sure that the code is actually processing the files as we wait for it to run.
-We can see the output of this by simply typing `description` in the console, but a slightly cleaner view is given through the use of the `cat` function.
+As the loop may take a minute or more to run, this is a helpful way of being sure that the code is actually processing the files as we wait for it to finish.
+We can see the output of our loop by simply typing `description` in the console, but a slightly cleaner view is given through the use of the `cat` function.

 ```{r}